 Counting techniques, probability, odds, mathematical expectation, distributions, moments, sampling, mathematical models and testing hypotheses.
 Prerequisite: MATH 2014.
-Spring of even-numbered years.
+On Demand.

 3083.
 History of Mathematics.

 A survey of the development of mathematical theories and techniques from the early Egyptians through the eighteenth century.
 Emphasis is placed upon appreciation, but assignments include representative exercises.
 Prerequisite: MATH 2014 or MATH 2073 or consent of instructor.
 Fall of odd-numbered years.